Click and drag to view the interior. Click the fullscreen icon for best results.

 For the Chevrolet 210, less is more – at least as far as the name goes.
 Chevy shortened the production series number (2100) by one digit in order to capitalize on the 1950s trend toward numerical names for automobiles.

-The short list of accolades for Shades includes being an International Show Car Association Grand Champion in 2010 and 2011.
-The car won 12 best custom awards from 2009 to 2011, and in 2010 and 2011 it was named one of the Top Twenty best cars in the Carl Casper Custom Auto Show in Louisville, KY.
-Before the vehicle became part of The JBS collection, Love showed the Chevy in Omaha, Houston, Atlanta, Indianapolis, Philadelphia – “It’s been just about everywhere,” he said.
+The short list of accolades for this antique automobile includes International Show Car Association Grand Champion in 2010 and 2011.
+The car won 12 best custom awards from 2009 to 2011, and in 2010 and 2011 it was named one of the Top Twenty Best Cars in the Carl Casper Custom Auto Show in Louisville, Kentucky.
+Before the vehicle joined The JBS Collection, Love showed the Chevy in Omaha, Houston, Atlanta, Indianapolis, and Philadelphia.
+“It’s been just about everywhere,” he said.

 “I feel very blessed,” Love told The Goshen News in 2011.
 “The car has been built with a lot of love.
 Everyone who has worked on my car is like family.”